StillLearnin/time-clock-ui/README.md

 **Web app**
 Can be added to IOS/Andriod home screen and each time is loaded the state remains the same (because the persistent state plugin).

-**No routes**
-Routes are amazing and are a requirement in many cases but this is a trial to check an alternative way when there is no need to provide bookmarks to sections or server rendering.

-**To do**
-Learn more and improve this example.

 **Use**
 ```
 npm install